 SHORT BIOGRAPHY

-Bob earned a BFA at Rhode Island School of Design and an MFA at CalARTS and studied both illustration and animation.
-He was born in Waterville Maine and at present lives in Peoria with his husband Tom.
+Born in Waterville, Maine, educated at Rhode Island School of Design and has a master’s degree in animation from Cal ARTS and at present lives in Peoria Illinois with his husband Tom.

 ARTIST STATEMENT